dephell/dephell/README.md

 to = {format = "setuppy", path = "setup.py"}
 ```

-You can see full real world example of config in [DepHell's own pyproject.toml](./pyproject.toml).
+You can see a full, real-world example of a config in [DepHell's own pyproject.toml](./pyproject.toml).

 Now we can call DepHell commands without explicitly specifying `from` and `to`: